 For the most part, you can select the defaults or simply hit “Ok” on most of the screens, however, I want to highlight a few items/recommendations.
 First, the pi-hole project is donation-based.
 Be sure to visit their donation page and keep the project going!

 During the install, the pi-hole points out it is currently using a DHCP address instead of a static IP address.
 As stated in the picture below, using a static IP address is highly, highly recommended.
 Don’t forget that in most cases, you do not want your new static IP address in your current DHCP range.
 Instead, assign your pi-hole an IP address outside of your current DHCP pool.
 For instance, if your DHCP pool is 192.168.1.100-192.168.1.200 then you could safely assign your pi-hole 192.168.1.2 (assuming that IP address wasn’t already used).

-At the installation complete screen, you should take note of your IP address (if you changed it) and also the randomly generated password.
+The install will download At the installation complete screen, you should take note of your IP address (if you changed it) and also the randomly generated password.
+Beware of ones that look like lowercase l’s and zeros that look like uppercase O’s.
+If you can copy and paste it, I would strongly suggest it to avoid issues logging in!
 You can change the pi-hole web password as described in the section below.

 Change your pi-hole web password